DeBrincat, Blackhawks rally to beat Blue Jackets 4-3

 Del Zotto connected on a shot from the blue line 1:03 into the game, and two minutes later Atkinson tapped in a goal off a nice feed from Jack Roslovic from the right wall to put Columbus up 2-0.

+“We just weren’t ready to play,” DeBrincat said.
+“We were getting beat off the wall, missing checks.
+That’s pretty much what was said in the time out, just wake up a bit.
+I think we did a good job of scoring a few there and winning the game.”

-The Blackhawks stormed back.
-DeBrincat scored on a one-timer from the right circle in the final seconds of a power play at 10:13.
+DeBrincat scored on a one-timer from the right circle in the final seconds of a power play at 10:13 of the first.
 Then Soderberg tied it when he lifted a short shot over Merzlikins’ shoulder late in the first.

 Chicago grabbed the lead early in the second when the puck barely trickled over the goal line as Columbus’ Kevin Stenlund dug at it trying to clear, with rookie Kalynuk getting credit for his first NHL goal.
 Strome tallied late in the second.